sai448/Big_data_assignments/Assignment_3.md

 ---> it is not an parameter it is an object reference

 Q5.
 What is the purpose of the init method?
-It is used to assign values to instance variables
+--->It is used to assign values to instance variables

 Q6.
 What is the process for creating a class instance?
 -->To do the various task based on methods  by inistiating the class and to make real world object occupies memory